HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter7.markdown

 </div></div>

 ### WebAPI Service Functions
 The TDS WebAPI deployment service is designed to return status information and detailed logs while a deployment is taking place.
-The WebAPI service exposes the following methods:
+The endpoint for the Deployment service is http://[server]/Api/TDS/WebDeploy.
+The WebAPI service exposes the following actions:

 * **public string Invoke()**: Triggers the deployment process if it isn't already running.
 Normally, the deployment process starts when Sitecore starts.
 Calling Invoke will ensure it has started.
 	* *Return Value*: Always returns "OK".